qubelabsio/celestia-nftmint/README.md

 cd smart-contract
 yarn deploy --network truffle
 ```
-You can either use truffle or define your own RPC and private key in `smart-contract/.env`.
+You can either use truffle or define your own rollup RPC and private key in `smart-contract/.env`.
 Both will work.

 After deploying the contract, copy new contract address and update `line 29` in `smart-contract/config/CollectionConfig.ts`:
 ```